misterspeedy/SGP4Fsharp/README.md

 1) A naive, line-by-line port of the C++ code, warts and all.

 The first version of this repo represents this step.
-The results produced by running this version (entering the parameters 'a', 'v' and '72') are the same as those produced by the C++ version, except for some rounding differences in the last digit.
+The results produced by running this version are the same as those produced by the C++ version  (entering the parameters 'a', 'v' and '72'), except for some rounding differences in the last digit.

 This version also includes a project (SGP4RegressionTest) which generates a new set of output and compares it with the output produced by the first version.
 This means that